User accounts settings

-The User Accounts settings are displayed from the Settings task when the User Accounts folder is selected in the Application Explorer's configuration tree.
+The User accounts settings are displayed from the Settings task when the User accounts folder is selected in the Application Explorer's configuration tree.
 ClosedShow picture

 • Number of login attempts - The number of login attempts before an account is locked.
 Range 1 to 10.
 Default 3.

-• 'Display name' property - Select the manner in which the Display Name is constructed from the First Name and Last name properties.
+• 'Display name' property - Select the manner in which the Display name is constructed from the First name and Last name properties.

 • External user accounts directory